How a Special Counsel Changes the Trump-Russia Investigation

 Who Is Robert Mueller?

 Mueller is ex-FBI director James Comey’s predecessor, and also his former boss.
-He ran the bureau from just before the September 11, 2001 terrorist attack to September 4, 2013.
-Obama asked Mueller to stay on for two years beyond the FBI director’s usual 10-year term, making him the second longest-serving FBI chief after J. Edgar Hoover.
+He ran the bureau from just before the September 11, 2001, terrorist attack to September 4, 2013.
+Obama asked Mueller to stay on for two years beyond the FBI director’s usual ten-year term, making him the second longest-serving FBI chief after J. Edgar Hoover.

 Comey was serving as acting attorney general as then-Attorney General John Ashcroft was hospitalized.
 Comey refused to reauthorize the controversial Bush administration program over concerns about the legality of the surveillance.